pointdexter3/simplifi-csv-formatter/README.md

 ## Download Transactions

 - Download transactions from your financial institutions desktop website
-- Select the CSV file option and save to the `/csv-raw` directory, make sure to overwrite the existing file for your corresponding financial institution (I can update support when I know the format of the CSV).
+- Select the CSV file option and save to the `/csv-raw` directory, make sure to overwrite the existing file for your corresponding financial institution as the name is important (I can update support for other FI's when I know the format of their CSV export).

 ## Run terminal command
-- Open terminal app on Mac
+- Open terminal app on Mac (Alternatively `right click the folder -> Services -> New Terminal At Folder`
-- `cd` into the repo folder `csv-extractor` (Alternatively `right click the folder -> Services -> New Terminal At Folder`
+- `cd` into the repo folder `csv-extractor`
 - Run `./format-all-financial-institutions.bash "2023-12-20"` (Where the date in quotes is the oldest transaction date you wish to import)